Home Loan Policy

 The Treasurer may require an independent appraisal of property on which loans are requested.
 The cost of the appraisal is an expense of the borrower, normally collected at closing.

 The Treasurer may arrange for an informal inspection of the property.
 The Treasurer will notify the borrowers of any concerns raised by the inspector about the state of the property and they must be addressed to the Treasurer's satisfaction before closing.
-In the case of construction or home improvement, the Treasurer reserves the right to withhold disbursement of funds until such time as the concerns are addressed.
+In the case of construction, the Treasurer reserves the right to withhold disbursement of funds until such time as the concerns are addressed.

 Borrowers and their spouses or domestic partners must sign a promissory note and a deed of trust.
 The University also requires a title letter from a non-related attorney certifying that title records have been searched and no flaw in title to the property has been found.